react-dnd/react-dnd/packages/docsite/markdown/docs/00 Quick Start/Tutorial.md

 # Setup

-In this tutorial, the code examples are use function-components and modern JavaScript syntax.
+In this tutorial, the code examples are using function-components and modern JavaScript syntax.
 It's recommended to use a build-step to transpile these features into your target environment.
 We recommend using [create-react-app](https://github.com/facebook/create-react-app).

 The app we're going to build is [available as an example on this website](/examples/tutorial).